 One of the things I love the most about Japan is its onsen culture.
 These hot springs are the most relaxing experience ever.
 And if you’re scared about getting naked in a hot spring with others, unfortunately, you have to take the plunge.
 You won’t regret it.
 An onsen is one of the most pleasurable activities you can do in Japan.

 Spring is a fabulous time of year to enjoy onsen hot springs because the weather is still cool enough.
 Furthermore, you can go up to places like Hakuba in Nagano or Hakone, which are easily accessible from Tokyo.
-These tiny beautiful resort towns have many ryokan establishments (traditional Japanese inns) which have onsen baths.
+These tiny beautiful resort towns have many ryokan establishments (traditional Japanese inns) that have onsen baths.

 One of my favorite trips was to a tiny town of Karuizawa.
 This is the small town that John Lennon and Yoko Ono used to summer at.
 It has a great local feel, but I stayed at a place called Hoshinoya.

 There are no words to describe.
 It’s surrounded by nature, and there are several different onsen hot springs to choose from.
 This place etched a special place in my heart.
 I highly recommend experiencing the best of Japanese hospitality if you can.
 Spring is an excellent time of year to stay at a ryokan.

 Read my article Cherry Blossom Season Japan, When to Visit?
 As you can see from this chart, the dates range depending on the place and weather patterns for that year.

 Personally, I loved visiting Hiroshima during cherry blossom season as well as Kyoto.
 You can’t go wrong.